 Grazing complied with the current grazing strategy as seen in table 3.

-Any relevant information that becomes available regarding Snake River Basin steelhead or Snake River spring/summer Shinnok salmon habitat trends and /or spawning locations that would modify the assumptions made in this opinion or result in effects not considered.
+Any relevant information that becomes available regarding Snake River Basin steelhead or Snake River spring/summer Chinook salmon habitat trends and /or spawning locations that would modify the assumptions made in this opinion or result in effects not considered.

 No information available at this time.